manjunathbhavi04/Git-Demo/README.md

 <h4>staged- when the file is ready to be commited example when the file are added to git after somechanges or new file is added then they aready to be commited.</h4>
 <h4>unmodified- when it is untouched or no changes are made to it.</h4>

+<h2> git push -u origin main </h2>
+ -> Here u is used set upstream meaning if we are going to push into the same repository then we can set the origin so next time we push we can directly use <h5> git push </h5>